miliansolberg/Iris-Dataset-Visualization/README.md

 ## Installation
 To set up the project environment:
-1. Clone the repository: git clone [url]
+1. Clone the repository: git clone https://github.com/miliansolberg/Iris-Dataset-Visualization
 2. Install the required Python packages: pip install pandas matplotlib seaborn

 ## Usage
 Run the Jupyter notebooks or Python scripts included in the project.
 Each